ramsafin/modern-cpp-project-template/README.md

 cmake --build --preset gcc-RelWithDebInfo --target docs
 ```

-> Output will be generated in `build/<preset>/docs/html/`
+> Output will be generated in `build/gcc-RelWithDebInfo/docs/html/`

 ## Installation

-This project supports CMake's standard installation flow and can be consumed by other CMake-based projects using `find_package()`.

 ### Install the Library